-We're a true micro-distillery on a mission to develop breathtaking spirits the slow way.
+We're a carbon-neutral micro-distillery on a mission to develop breathtaking spirits the slow way.
 We're honest about what we do and how we do it and we aim to be a positive influence on our community.
 We're called Greensand Ridge after the hills that surround the Weald, from where we source our flavours.
 Read more about our name here.

 We're building a craft distillery with the mission to reduce food waste at the farm gate by fermenting and distilling quality produce that supermarket's won't take.